cs1301/ProgramInspector/README.md

 program = Program("print('hello')", timeout=10, input_strings=['input', 'items'])
 ```

+#### Program.globals
+A module containing the compiled program.

+#### Program.global_classes
+A dictionary of global classes in the program

+#### Program.global_functions
+A dictionary of global functions in the program

+#### Program.global_variables
+A dictionary of global variables in the program

+#### Program.input
+Input stream for Program.call

+#### Program.output
+Output stream for Program.call

+#### Program.plaintext_code
+The program in plaintext as it was instantiated

 ## Program.call(function[, \*args, \*\*kwargs])

 Calls a function using staged input and timing out to avoid infinite loops.
-All output will be redirected to Program.out.
+All output will be redirected to Program.output.

 `function`: the function to call